singingwolfboy/netlify-home/_posts/2016-01-13-a-step-by-step-sculpin-on-netlify.md

 If you feel at home with PHP, Sculpin will be right up your alley and it comes with lots of build in features, such as embedded Composer.
 Composer is to PHP what npm is to node.js or bundler is to Ruby and will install and handle dependencies for the project, so it's handy that it comes built in.

-***Please note that this guide assumes you have git installed, as well as a recent PHP version 5 or up with command line interface!!!***
+***Please note that this guide assumes you have git installed, as well as a recent PHP version 5 or up with command line interface and cURL libraries !!!***

-Quick installation of PHP 5:
+For example to install PHP5 with the command line interface and the cURL libraries on Linux Ubuntu you would use the following commands from a terminal window:

 ```
 sudo apt-get update
 sudo apt-get install php5 libapache2-mod-php5       # Main thing - PHP5
 sudo apt-get install php5-cli                       # command line addition
-(sudo apt-get install php5-mysql)                   # Or NO?
-sudo apt-get install php5-curl                      # Sculpin needs these libraries
+sudo apt-get install php5-curl                      # cURL libraries

-# < Delete this and link to guides on how to install instead ??? >
 ```

-### QUICK GUIDE LINUX, OSX, WINDOWs
+### Quick Guide
-This sections contains a small quick guide, for each of the big three operating systems, so whether you're on Apple, Windows or Linux, we got you covered.
+This sections contains a small quick guide, to quickly get you up and running with a template Sculpin site you can play around with.

 If you aren't familiar with the commands used and would like a more detailed introduction and guide, simply scroll down to [here](#sculpinsetup).

 The commands will help you download and install Sculpin with a blog skeleton, simply substitute my-sculpin-site with the name of your choice.

-#### Quick Install Sculpin - Linux/OSX:
-If you're on a Linux based OS or if you're using Apple's OSX, open a terminal window and run the following commands:

 ```
 curl -O https://download.sculpin.io/sculpin.phar